MLB Run Line Betting

 What is an MLB run line?

-Just like the moneyline, the run line tells you which side is favored to win the game.
-However, the run line adds a new wrinkle to the equation, as there’s a margin of victory to account for regardless of which side you choose.
+Similar to the moneyline, the run line indicates the favored team to win the game.
+However, the run line introduces an additional factor to consider – the margin of victory, which applies regardless of the side you select.

 • Cleveland Indians -1.5 (-110)